JK1894/JK1894/README.md

 - 👋 Hi, I’m @JK1894
-- 👀 I’m interested in automation and monitoring !
+- 👀 Interested in automation and monitoring !
-- 🌱 I’m currently working on SCOM Management Pack development & powershell !
+- 🌱 I’m currently working on SCOM Management Pack development & automating stuff with powershell 😃

 <!---